Created on

 Mention the hostname of the DNS server along with the contact email address for the administrator.
 Disable the Authoritative option because IP addresses can change, and maintaining the list can become labor-intensive.

-In the above image, port1 is chosen as the devices from where the Ip address needs to be resolved are located behind it.
+In the above image, port1 is chosen as the device from where the IP address that needs to be resolved are located behind it.

-After the DNS server is mentioned, to test perform nslookup of the FQDN, which would resolve to the internal IP address hosted in the Lan network.
+After the DNS server is mentioned, to test, perform an nslookup of the FQDN, which would resolve to the internal IP address hosted in the LAN network.